deloitte-capstone/responsible-ai/index.md

 * Students will develop a project proposal for Q2 based on their learnings and interests from the course readings and the replication project
 * Full details of the requirements for the project proposal can be found in the Capstone Program Syllabus

-## Weekly Participation Credit
+## Participation Credit
+Students are responsible for completing the readings in full prior to the start of each week’s session in order to facilitate productive class discussion.
+All readings will be freely available and linked in the course website.
 Participation in the weekly discussion section is *mandatory*.
-Each week, you are responsible for doing the reading/task assigned in the [schedule](#schedule).
+Each week, you are responsible for doing the reading/task assigned in the
+[schedule](#schedule).
 Come to section prepared to ask questions about and discuss the results of these tasks.

-### Participation Questions (5%)
+### In-class Participation Questions (5%)
-Students must post responses to participation questions (available on the course website) on Gradescope 24 hours prior to the start of each class session
+* Prior to class, Students must post responses to participation questions for that week's assigned reading (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)).
+Responses should be submitted on [Gradescope](https://www.gradescope.com/courses/442598) **24 hours prior to the start of each class session**

-### Overall Participation (5%)
+### In-class Brief (5%)
-* Students are responsible for completing the readings in full prior to the start of each week’s session in order to facilitate productive class discussion.
-All readings will be freely available and linked in the course website
-* Each student is responsible for preparing one five-minute in-class brief on one of the academic papers assigned as readings (more on this at the end of class)
+Each student is responsible for preparing one five-minute in-class brief on one of the academic papers assigned as readings.
+* Following the first session, students will have the opportunity to [sign up](https://docs.google.com/spreadsheets/d/1DNA4mQLQmbhFEtm74PEPsUDTEGx0pK_BFzlQcltFaMg/edit?usp=sharing) to present on one of the course readings.
+Students are responsible for creating a PowerPoint presentation summarizing the reading, including its background, methodology, argument/key contributions, and their thoughts on the implications/impact of the article.
+* Reading presentations are due via Gradescope prior to the start of the session for which the reading is assigned; students are also responsible for presenting to the rest of the class during the session.
+Presentations should take five minutes.

+### Written Assignments (5%)
-* For each writeup prompt (available on the course website), students are responsible for responding in at least 500 words (one single-spaced page).
+* For each writeup prompt (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)), students are responsible for responding in at least 500 words (one single-spaced page).
 Writeups are due via Gradescope before the start of the session in which they are due.

-### Grading and Assignment Submission
+### Grading
-Participation questions should be submitted to Gradescope and will be due 24 hours prior to the start of the class for which they are assigned.
-Other assignments, including both one-off tasks and assignments related to the replication project, should be submitted to Gradescope will be due at the start of the class for which they are assigned.

-Please see the Capstone Program Syllabus for a detailed description of the assignment weights and rubric.
+Please see the [Capstone Program Syllabus](https://dsc-capstone.github.io/syllabus/) for a detailed description of the assignment weights and rubric.

 ---